About the Journal

 The editors make an initial assessment of the article according to the following criteria: relevance of the topic; overall quality of the contribution according to the standard of the magazine; compliance with the editorial standards.
 Editors may refuse the article and communicate their decision to the author.

-After successfully passing the first evaluation, the article will be sent to two anonymous reviewers, who will evaluate the article with the following possible outcomes:
+After successfully passing the first evaluation, the article will be sent to two anonymous and external reviewers, who will evaluate the article with the following possible outcomes:

 Article accepted with minor revisions